sylxforce-dev/llama-cpp-pascal-cuda-windows/COMPILE_GUIDE.md

 ---

 ## Status / Disclaimer
 This is a blueprint, not a maintained project.
-It documents a working setup as of ~2 months ago (tested and confirmed working at that time on the hardware/versions listed in `COMPILE_REQUIREMENTS.md`).
-CUDA toolkit versions, VS Build Tools, and llama-cpp-python itself all update independently — I haven't re-verified this against the latest releases, so some steps may need adjustment by the time you read this.
-Worth trying if you're stuck on Pascal hardware, but go in expecting to troubleshoot version drift, not a guaranteed one-shot fix.
+Originally documented ~2 months ago, and re-verified working end-to-end on 2026-07-22 (fresh venv, full recompile via `pip wheel`, tested with a small model).
+CUDA toolkit versions, VS Build Tools, and llama-cpp-python itself all update independently, so treat this as "confirmed working as of the last verification date," not a permanent guarantee — expect to troubleshoot version drift eventually, just maybe not today.

 ---